Introduction to the course

 One line of code, and it performs a very specific task (print the phrase “Hello world” to the screen).

 More typically, your programs will perform statistical and graphical analysis on data of a variety of forms.
-For example, here I analyze a dataset of automobiles to assess the relationship between engine displacement and highway mileage:
+For example, here I analyze a dataset of adult foraging penguins to assess the relationship between flipper length and body mass:

 ## `geom_smooth()` using formula 'y ~ x'